Skip to content

 • What is the test plan for the use of the REST API?

-• What is the rollout plan for the use of the REST API (including a rollback plan)?
+• What is the rollout plan for the REST API (including a rollback plan)?